 Anne S Berres

-My main research focus is on data science at scale.
-My work includes data workflows, data fusion, analysis, geometry, and visualization, with additional experience in simulation, and machine learning on different platforms from web applications to high-performance computers.
+My main research focus is on data science at scale for urban applications.
+My core expertise is data workflows, data fusion, analysis, geometry, and visualization, with additional experience in simulation, and machine learning on different platforms from web applications to high-performance computers.
 I have a passion for applied science, and have worked with a variety of applications ranging from plasma physics and medicine to climate science and transportation.
 As a research scientist in the Computational Urban Sciences group, I work primarily with large geographic and urban data.
 You can learn more about my current work in the projects section.

 Before my time at ORNL, I was a postdoc in the Data Science at Scale group at Los Alamos National Laboratory where I worked on analyzing the connection between use of computational resources and cognitive value of the outcome by compressing image databases and evaluating the usability.
 I furthermore worked as a developer for MPAS-Ocean, the ocean component of the Energy Exascale Earth System Model (E3SM) project.
 During that time I extended multiple analysis members to enable the use of regional masks.